tdhebner-bk/ProjectBudgetTransformations/README.md

 _ProjectComplexitySpreader_ takes the complexity budgets by phase, role, and region and transforms them into a standard budget by month.
-In notebook format, will have to modify file paths for specific use cases.
+In notebook format and as a .py, will have to modify file paths for specific use cases.